whitelightning450/Community-Streamflow-Evaluation-System/Getting Started.md

 Since we will be using Jupyter Notebooks for this exercise, we will use the Anaconda command prompt to create our virtual environment.
 In the command line type:

-    conda create -n GEE_env python=3.9.12
+    conda create -n ROSET-AWS python=3.9.12

 For this example, we will be using Python version 3.9.12, specify this version when setting up your new virtual environment.
-After Anaconda finishes setting up your GEE_env, activate it using the activate function.
+After Anaconda finishes setting up your ROSET-AWS, activate it using the activate function.

-    conda activate GEE_env
+    conda activate ROSET-AWS

-You should now be working in your new GEE_env within the command prompt.
+You should now be working in your new ROSET-AWS within the command prompt.
 However, we will want to work in this environment within our Jupyter Notebook and need to create a kernel to connect them.
 We begin by installing the **ipykernel** python package:

     pip install --user ipykernel

-With the package installed, we can connect the GEE_env to our Python Notebook
+With the package installed, we can connect the ROSET-AWS to our Python Notebook

-    python -m ipykernel install --user --name=GEE_env
+    python -m ipykernel install --user --name=ROSET-AWS

-Open up the [ROSET-AWS.ipynb](./ROSET-AWS/ROSET_AWS.ipynb.ipynb) file, click the kernel tab on the top toolbar, and select the GEE_env.
+Open up the [ROSET-AWS.ipynb](./ROSET-AWS/ROSET_AWS.ipynb.ipynb) file, click the kernel tab on the top toolbar, and select the ROSET-AWS.
-The GEE_env should show up on the top right of the Jupyter Notebook.
+The ROSET-AWS should show up on the top right of the Jupyter Notebook.

 ![GEE_Notebook_GEE_env](./Images/GEE_Jupyter_Kernel2.JPG)